akshitagupta04/fpga-rtl-projects/Skill-Development/Traffic-Light-Controller-System/Readme.md

 ## Overview
 <p align="justify">
-This project involves designing a traffic light controller system that is to be installed on the intersection of four ways at a junction.
+This project involves designing a FSM-based traffic light controller system that is to be installed on the intersection of four ways at a junction.
 The directions are assumed as north, west, south, and east.
 Only one direction of traffic is allowed to move at a time.
 Red, yellow, and green signals control the flow of the traffic on all the four direction.
 </p>

 <p align="justify">